0xLiquidGlass/unnamed/README.md

 ## Operating System

-- Debian (Dependencies Only)
-- Various Operating Systems (Python Files)
+- Linux (Debian, Fedora)

-More Operating Systems and distributions will be added as soon as the necessary dependencies or modifications are written for them (if needed)
+More Operating Systems and distributions will be added as soon as the necessary dependencies or modifications are written for them

 [Requirements](https://github.com/0xLiquidGlass/unnamed/tree/labs-liquidglass#requirements) will explain the requiements on what to install manually to ensure Unnamed Wallet works for you even if your Operating System or distribution is not supported for the installation process